 Florida art and history come alive.

-More than a traditional art museum, the Cici and Hyatt Brown Museum of Art will be a history museum, with the history of Florida told through works of art.
+The Cici and Hyatt Brown Museum of Art will be more than a traditional art museum.
+It will be a history museum, with the history of Florida thold through works of art.
 Opening to the public on Sunday, February 8, 2015, the Cici and Hyatt Brown Museum of Art will give visitors the opportunity to see a collection of Florida themed oil and watercolor paintings that date back to as early as 1839.

 The Brown collection consists of over 2,600 paintings of Florida and is the most extensive collection of Florida art in the world.
 The size and scope of the collection means that it is perfect to illustrate the many stories that can be told about the geography and natural history of Florida.
 While artists or styles can be highlighted and discussed, visitors can also learn about Florida's weather or native wildlife through creative theming and interpretation.

 On May 7, 2012, the Museum of Arts & Sciences, in cooperation with the City of Daytona Beach and the Volusia County Council, announced a $13 million gift for construction of the new Cici and Hyatt Brown Museum of Art.
 This expansion to the Museum of Arts & Sciences will be the new permanent home for the Cici and Hyatt Brown collection of more than 2,600 paintings of Florida.